boydaihungst/OCR_LLM/README.md

 ## How it work?

 Diff a hardsubbed video with video that is not hardsubbed to detect subtitle frames.
-Extract these frames as images and OCR them using Google Lens.
+Extract these frames as images and OCR them using LLM (5CD-AI/Vintern-1B-v3_5).
+Work best with vietnamese and Latin based languages.
 Integrate the resulting text into an SRT subtitle file.

 ## Accuracy